ladybower reservoir walk cover photo

 signpost leading the way on ladybower reservoir walk

-From there, the trail continues to ascend.
 There’s no doubt that we could feel the pull in our legs, but it was a gradual incline and nothing too strenuous.
-After the arduous walk to Alport Castles a day earlier, I was grateful for the manageable terrain.
+After the challenging walk to Alport Castles the day before, I could feel the burn.

-You’ll know when you’ve got to Derwent Edge when you start seeing all the cool rock formations.
+You’ll know when you’ve got to Derwent Edge when you see all the cool rock formations.
 Derwent Edge is one of many gritstone escarpments in the Peak District.
-They are commonly known as ‘edges’ and are a playground for rock climbers, walkers and ramblers.

 walking trail on derwent edge